kanishksharma123/kanishksharma123/README.md

 # **Welcome to My GitHub Profile!**

 Hello there! 👋 Welcome to my GitHub profile.
-I'm sharmaofficial123, a passionate React-Native based in NewDelhi,India.
+I'm Kanishk Sharma, a passionate React-Native based in NewDelhi,India.
 This space is where I explore, learn, and collaborate on various projects that reflect my interests and expertise.

 ## About Me